OAuth 2.0 Device Code Flow

 Currently, the OAuth 2.0 Device Code Flow is not generally available; this means that you'll not be able to enable it from the Fatture in Cloud page, and that we're currently enabling it on demand for very specific use cases that cannot use the other authentication flows.
 Please, contact us if you think you should use this flow.

-The OAuth 2.0 Device Code Flow is the recommended method to retrieve an Access Token for applications that can't use the OAuth 2.0 Authentication Code Flow because they are based only on a public (e.g. mobile or browser-based) client and don't have an associated backend.
+The OAuth 2.0 Device Code Flow is the recommended method to retrieve an Access Token for applications that can't use the OAuth 2.0 Authorization Code Flow because they are based only on a public (e.g. mobile or browser-based) client and don't have an associated backend.
 If you think this is not your case, then please check the Authentication page to check the other methods supported by our app.

 This guide describes our implementation of the OAuth 2.0 Device Code flow.
 If you are interested in a more general explanation of this concept, please refer to the dedicated page.